 Green infrastructure solutions can be implemented on differing scales.
 On the local scale, green infrastructure practices include rain gardens, permeable pavement, green roofs, infiltration planters, trees and tree boxes, and rainwater harvesting systems.
-At the watershed scale, green infrastructure includes preserving and restoring natural landscapes such as forests, wetlands, and riparian buffers.
+At the watershed scale, green infrastructure includes preserving and restoring natural landscapes such as forests, wetlands, and riparian buffers along streams.
 Green infrastructure projects can also help communities improve safety and quality of life, conserve vital ecosystem functions, and mitigate the effects of heavy rainfall and flooding.

 Historically, many river shorelines were stabilized and hardened with concrete and steel to protect developments from flooding and erosion, or to accommodate commercial navigation or industry.
 Typically, shorelines were developed for a single purpose.
 Today, there is growing interest in developing shorelines for multiple uses and benefits.
 Soft engineering is the use of ecological principles and practices to reduce erosion and achieve the stabilization and safety of shorelines while enhancing habitat, improving aesthetics, and saving money.